octobercms/docs/plugin-components.md

 **options** | optional array of options for dropdown properties.
 **depends** | an array of property names a dropdown property depends on.
 See the [dropdown properties](#dropdown-properties) below.
 **group** | an optional group name.
 Groups create sections in the Inspector simplifying the user experience.
 Use a same group name in multiple properties to combine them.
-**noExternalParameter** | Allows to disable the External Parameter editor for the property in the Inspector.
+**noExternalParameter** | disables the External Parameter editor for the property in the Inspector.

 Inside the component you can read the property value with the `property()` method: